ctubio/php-proxy-keyserver/README.md

   $ # Make your keyserver listen to public ip port 11370 and local ip port 11371.
   $ # Validate if your website can search/retrieve/submit pgp public keys.
   $ # Validate if your keyserver works using the command line tool gpg.
+  $ # Import the most recent database dump, and use the mailing list to find peers.
   $ # Please, feel free to extend or customize as you need the web interface!
 ```